 Defaulted loans can regain PSLF eligibility if they are consolidated out of default or rehabilitated.

 You must make all payments while working full time at an eligible employer.
-Your 120 payments must be on time, full, and separate, as well as made on or after October 1, 2007, under one of the following repayment programs.
+Your 120 payments must be on time, in full, and separate, as well as made on or after October 1, 2007, under one of the following repayment programs.
 (Any combination of payments under these programs would be eligible, and the payments do not need to be consecutive.)

 Income-based repayment (IBR)